opringle/cayman-blog/_posts/2018-01-05-deep_learning_multivariate_ts.md

     print('Epoch %d, Validation %s' % (epoch, metrics(label, pred)))
 ```

+The hyperparameters previously specified resulted in comparible performance to the results in the paper (*RSE = 0.0967, RAE = 0.0581 and CORR = 0.8941*) with horizon = 3 hours.

+This model took ~10 hours to train on an [Nvidia Tesla K80 GPU](http://www.nvidia.ca/object/tesla-k80.html).

 This code can be found in [my github repo](https://github.com/opringle/multivariate_time_series_forecasting), separated into training and config files.
+You can find the trained model symbol and parameters in the results folder.

 Happy forecasting!